katyisgreaty/Addresses/README.md

 ## Known Bugs

+* _With two objects (contact and address), there is a 404 error when you try to add an address to a contact_
-_If you leave any of the forms blank on the add a new address page, the server returns a 500 error (fixed with "required" in the input tag, but that doesn't seem like the simplest fix).
-Also, replacing hrefs with buttons seems to do something strange to the links; it will take it to the correct url but the cshtml file won't load._
+* _If you leave any of the forms blank on the add a new address page, the server returns a 500 error (fixed with "required" in the input tag, but that doesn't seem like the simplest fix)._
+* _Replacing hrefs with buttons seems to do something strange to the links; it will take it to the correct url but the cshtml file won't load._

 ## Support and contact details